 The eaves of your roof are a great place to put a bat house.
 They get enough space to drop, and are also insulated well with stable temperature.
 Make sure you place it where they will get 6-8 hours of direct sunlight, preferably facing East or South.

 TEMPERATURE & COLOR

 Bat houses need to have warm and stable interior temperatures.
 To help regulate temperature in your bat house, consider different color choices to help absorb or reflect sunlight.
-Choosing a color depends on geographical location, and BCI has created a color map you can find here.
+Choosing a color depends on geographical location, and BCI should have a color map you can use for reference.

 Now that you know the ins and outs of bat house hanging, consider building one on your own!
 For more information on the bat house project, check out this article, or download the plans on your own.